robintsunny/StudyGuideNotes/misc.md

 ### How is information transmitted over wireless signal?
 Radio waves by varying voltage at a high frequency are sent from an antenna and a receiver picks up the radio waves and converts it back to a signal

+### How do two computers ensure that the signal that is sent between them is interpreted correctly?
+There is a data signal being synced with a clock to ensure proper reading

+### What happens when the clocks become unsynchronized?
+A clock slip, information goes missing or more information is added

+### How do computers synchronize their clocks?
+GPS Antenna with atomic clocks

+### What is manchester coding?
+It's a way to send information through voltage changes rather than syncing absolute voltages with time